SympNets: Intrinsic structure-preserving symplectic networks for identifying Hamiltonian systems: Introduction

-The remaining parts of this paper are organized as follows.
-Section \ref{sec:setup} briefly summarizes the main problem we will solve.
-The detailed process of constructing the symplectic networks and some related results are shown in Section \ref{sec:NN_pf}.
-In Section \ref{sec:rep_smat}, we give the unit triangular factorization of the matrix symplectic group, which is necessary to the construction of the symplectic networks.
-Section \ref{sec:num_res} presents the numerical results of solving and predicting the phase flows of the Hamiltonian systems.
-Some conclusions will be given in the last section.
+The rest of this paper is organized as follows.
+Section \ref{sec:setup} briefly summarizes the main problem we aim to solve.
+The detailed process of constructing the SympNets is shown in Section \ref{sec:architecture}.
+In Section \ref{sec:theory}, we present the theoretical results for SympNets.
+Section \ref{sec:num_res} presents the simulation results for several Hamiltonian systems.
+A summary is provided in the last section.